| Freq {DescTools} | R Documentation |

 Description

-will be cut using the same logic as used by the function hist
+will be cut using the same logic as used by the function hist.

-.
+Categorical variables will be aggregated by table.
 The result will contain single and cumulative frequencies for both, absolute values and percentages.

 Usage